behemot-biz/bokashi/README.md

 [Bokashi Simplified](https://behemot-biz.github.io/bokashi/)
 is a site about bokashi composting, an efficient, anaerobic process that uses a specific group of microorganisms to ferment kitchen waste.
 ### Project Purpose
-My aim with this site is to demystifie the concept and encourage people to give it a try with a very basic step-by-step guide whithout overwhelming with technical and scientific text.
+My aim with this site is to demystify the concept and encourage people to give it a try with a very basic step-by-step guide without overwhelming with technical and scientific text.

-I use my own knowledge on the subject and I remember how daunted I felt before I actually dared to get going four years ago.
+I use my own knowledge on the subject, and I remember how daunted I felt before I dared to get going four years ago.

 ### Look and feel on different devices
 ![Responsive image example](readme-images/amiresponsive.png)